Featured Project · Agentic AI · Alberta Energy Sector

 """

-Checks equipment calibration dates against the 1-year
+Checks all equipment calibration dates against the 365-day requirement

-requirement from Directive 017.
-Returns detailed list
+in AER Directive 017.
+Returns a detailed list of non-compliant items

 """